jonahsnider/benchmark/api.md

     readonly name: SuiteName;
     readonly options: SuiteRunOptions;
     run(): Promise<SuiteResults>;
-    // Warning: (ae-incompatible-release-tags) The symbol "tests" is marked as @public, but its signature references "Test" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "tests" is marked as @public, but its signature references "_Test" which is marked as @internal
     tests: ReadonlyMap<TestName, _Test>;
 }